Polyducks/DOM_dynamo/README.md

 Included in this repository is an example html document which you are free to explore and JS and CSS to add to your project.

+In the example, two items are loaded dynamically after the page is ready.
+The event listeners have been added to write to the console when those elements load.

 ##How?
 To install, add the JS to the top of your javascript file.
 It's important it appears before you call the function.
 Add the CSS to your stylesheet.